AlexeyNemtsov/rsschool-cv/cv.md

 ## About myself

 Experienced, good team player, always ready to help my teammates.
 Wide open to new knowledges and opportunities.
+Good squash player.

 ## Experience